 Individualized Study Major Requirements

-Students can't apply directly to this major.
-Students apply in their junior year after they have completed at least one quarter of coursework in IAS, including BIS 300.
-Students interested in pursuing the Individualized Study major work with a faculty member to develop a substantive proposal.
-This proposal is then reviewed by a faculty oversight committee.
-If approved, requirements vary from proposal to proposal.
-Minimally, they need to include the following:
+Students can't apply directly to this major, but can prepare for admission in their junior year after they have completed at least one quarter of coursework in IAS, including BIS 300.
+Students interested in pursuing the Individualized Study major work with a faculty member to develop a proposal.
+This proposal is then reviewed by a faculty committee.
+Degree requirements for IS vary from proposal to proposal, but they need to include the following:

-A minimum of forty credits of coursework in the approved course of study, including three two-credit Portfolio Reflection courses (one in the first quarter of individualized study; one at the midpoint; and one in the final quarter).
+A minimum of forty credits of coursework in the approved area of study, including three 2-credit Portfolio Reflection courses (one in the first quarter of individualized study; one at the midpoint; and one in the final quarter).